-Fall semester is billed July 1 and payment is due July 24.
+Fall semester is billed the first week of July and payment is due July 22.

-Spring semester is billed December 2 and payment is due December 20.
+Spring semester is billed the first week of December and payment is due December 22.

-Statements are processed on the 1st business day each month and are available on Banner Self Service.
-Statements will reflect tuition, room, board, fees and any miscellaneous charges acquired throughout the year.
+Statements are normally processed on the 1st business day each month and are available through the Student Account Center or Banner Self Service.
+Statements will reflect tuition, housing, food, fees and any miscellaneous charges acquired throughout the year.

-Students and Banner Web Proxy users are notified through their e-mail account when the statements are available.
+Students and Banner Web Proxy/Authorized Users are notified through their e-mail account when the statements are available.
 Students are responsible for providing statement information to any third parties.